 Halfords is a widely known UK retailer which operates in cycling, car maintenance and related accessories.
-Recent growth has been driven by the cycling business as the popularity of the activity, for both leisure and transport purposes, has increased in recent years, accelerated by the pandemic.
+Recent growth had been driven by the cycling business as the popularity of the activity, for both leisure and transport purposes, increased and was accelerated by the pandemic.
+However, motoring grew to represent 59.4% of retail revenue in the 2021 financial year as traffic began to normalise.

-The retailer trades through around 400 eponymous stores and did operate a further 22 stores under the Cycle Republic brand before exiting the business in early 2020 to focus online through Tredz and Wheelies.
+The retailer trades through around 400 eponymous stores and operated a further 22 stores under the Cycle Republic brand before exiting the business in early 2020 to focus online through Tredz and Wheelies.

 In-store ‘wefit’ cars and ‘werepair’ cycles advice and fitting services are an important differentiator for the increasingly service-led retailer.
-The company operates in-garage servicing and auto repair through its 350-plus Autocentres business, which has been strengthened through the recent acquisitions of independent garage chain McConechy’s Tyre Service, online business Tyres on the Drive and Universal Tyres.
+The company operates in-garage servicing and auto repair through its 350-plus Autocentres business, which has been strengthened through the recent acquisitions of independent garage chain McConechy’s Tyre Service, online business Tyres on the Drive, Lodge Tyre, and Universal Tyres.

 The business is being driven forward under chief executive Graham Stapleton and his ‘to inspire and support a lifetime of motoring and cycling’ strategy.